The Role of Hemorrhoids In Our National Pastime

 Hemorrhoids and Hemorrhoids

 In actuality, hemorrhoidal cushions are present in everyone and act to facilitate the smooth passage of bowel movements through the anal canal.
 They are integrally important in continence and sensation and serve to protect the anal sphincters.
-Hemorrhoids are submucosal and contain arteries, veins, smooth muscle, elastic tissue and connective tissue.
-They are remarkably constant in their locations, and are found in the right anterior, right posterior and left lateral areas of the anal canal, following the anal arterial and venous vasculature.
-The dentate line, the junction between the embryological endoderm and ectoderm, divides the upper two thirds from lower one third of the anal canal.
+Hemorrhoids are submucosal and contain arteries, veins, smooth muscle, elastic tissue, and connective tissue.
+They are remarkably constant in their locations and are found in the right anterior, right posterior, and left lateral areas of the anal canal, following the anal arterial and venous vasculature.
+The dentate line, the junction between the embryological endoderm and ectoderm, divides the upper two-thirds from the lower one-third of the anal canal.
 Hemorrhoids above this line are considered to be internal hemorrhoids, and hemorrhoids below this line are external hemorrhoids (figure 1).
 Proximal to the dentate line, there is a paucity of sensory nerves, thus explaining the relative lack of pain caused by internal hemorrhoids.
 Distal to the dentate line, there exists a rich plexus responsible for a potentially painful set of symptoms.
 The term hemorrhoid should be restricted to clinical situations in which hemorrhoidal cushions are abnormal and cause symptoms.